AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 * the `datetime` column is never null;
 * rows are not deleted from the table

-In addition to those criteria, Adobe recommends **indexing** the `datetime` column used for `Modified At` replication, as this helps optimize replication speed.
+In addition to those criteria, [!DNL Adobe] recommends **indexing** the `datetime` column used for `Modified At` replication, as this helps optimize replication speed.

 When the update runs, new or changed data is identified by searching for rows that have a value in the `datetime` column that occurred after the most recent update.
 When new rows are discovered, they are replicated to your Data Warehouse.
 If any rows exist in the Data Warehouse, they are overwritten with the current database values.